akeesari/kubernetes/docs/foundations/2-microservices-on-k8s.md

 By combining Terraform with Azure’s native services, you gain a highly scalable, version-controlled, and production-ready approach to building and managing modern microservices infrastructure.

-!!!
-Important
-    Each lab in this book covers actual implementation details therefore it is always recommended to read the relevant MSDN documentation on particular azure service before start any lab so that is supper easy for you to work on these labs. you will see the links end of each lab for your reference.

 ## Reference
 - [Microsoft MSDN - Microservices architecture on Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks-microservices/aks-microservices){:target="_blank"}